Purpose and Integrity for Sustainable Success in Turbulent Times

 others succeed by staying low.

-to unite and protect people;
+to unite and protect people.

-Both get what they desire
+Both get what they intend

-when the great one is low.
+when the large goes low.

 Humility (literally, the choice to put oneself below) is neither moral nor psychological; it is purely strategic.